 From the early 1960s onwards, it was proposed by various scholars that Dutch paintings were not merely straightforward portrayals of daily life, but had been originally intended to have allusive, allegorical or emblematic character.
-Iconographic content, it is believed, was derived largely from popular Dutch emblem books which in turn was derived from 16th century Italian prototypes.
+Iconographic content, it is believed, was derived largely from popular Dutch emblem books which in turn was derived from sixteenth-century Italian prototypes.
 According to this school of thought, many Dutch painters carefully arranged the picture to convey meaning that is not entirely apparent today.
 What role does the choice of subject matter have for Hyper-realist painters?

 The subject chooses the artist.
 All art is an emblem of the "return of the repressed," a kind of helpless obsession that is rarely harmful either to the obsessed or his and her loved ones.
 The obsession may come to depletion (the end of meaningful art production) through a full measure of indulgence.

 The Dutch judged some of their painters differently than we do now.
 Gerrit Dou, Gerrit van Honthorst and Michiel van Mierevelt were among the most renowned and highest paid artists of their time.
 Instead, Vermeer was little known outside a restrict group of connoisseurs in native Delft and the nearby The Hague.
-Can you give us a list of those figurative painters of the 20th century that you are sure will not disappear?
-In your opinion who are the most overrated artists of the 20th century?
+Can you give us a list of those figurative painters of the twentieth century that you are sure will not disappear?
+In your opinion who are the most overrated artists of the twentieth century?

 Overrated; Henry Moore, Frida Kahlo, G. O'Keefe, M. Chagall, D. Hockney, Clifford Still, Matisse and many, many others.

-It is generally accepted that Vermeer, like a few other painters of the 17th century, employed the camera obscura (a sort of precursor of the modern photographic camera) as an aid to his painting.
+It is generally accepted that Vermeer, like a few other painters of the seventeenth century, employed the camera obscura (a sort of precursor of the modern photographic camera) as an aid to his painting.
 Moreover, artists routinely availed themselves of perspective manuals, drawing frames and it would seem, almost any form of technology or scientific knowledge which might help them achieve one of their prime objectives: the highest degree of mimetic illusion.
 What significance does the photographic camera have for Hyper-realist and have recent realists adopted other technological aids for their paintings as well?
 Have Hyper-realists used the modern camera to distance themselves or draw nearer to their world?

 The camera is only a tool.
 The creation of a masterpiece is always ineffable, a kind of miracle no matter what the process or equipage.

-In the last half of the 20th century, the quest for the realistic forms of representation seems to have become a popular obsession.
+In the last half of the twentieth century, the quest for the realistic forms of representation seems to have become a popular obsession.
 Digital cameras, computer graphics, virtual reality simulation, video gaming and cinema all seem to aimed at acquiring and perfecting the most accurate images possible.
 Does is surprise you that in the field of the fine arts, abstract and conceptual forms of communication have been dominant?

 [That's] beyond me.